SecretFoundation/docs/docs/dev/secret-js.md

 After running 'npm run 2' there will be an output containing a 12 word mnemonic seed phrase, an account address, and SCRT balance (balance will be 0).

-Now add the new account made with SecretJS to the Secret Network CLI using the accounts mnemonic seed phrase, and view all available keys:
+Now add the new account made with SecretJS to the Secret Network CLI keys list using the accounts mnemonic seed phrase:

 ```bash
 secretcli keys add --recover <key-alias> // set key alias to what ever you want